pschool-in/curriculum/content/social/social-living-4.md

 Grandparents are often at home all day.
 Their only pastime is talking to their children and grandchildren.
 They are curious about what their grandchildren do at school all day.
 They have great affection for us.
 They feel happy when we speak to them lovingly.

 ### Special needs people
-Some people have physical handicaps because of illnesses or accidents or, they may be born with them.
+Some people are physically disabled because of illnesses or accidents or, they may be born with them.
 They suffer many inconveniences and much discomfort in public places.
 That is why they require special services and assistance.

 Blind people can walk about in public places freely with the help of the white cane.
 In some buildings, the floor numbers on lifts are written in Braille.
 That helps a blind person to go to any floor they wish without help.
 A blind person can also vote secretly like other citizens because of Braille signs on voting machines.

-In schools, universities and some other buildings, you may have seen a concrete slope next to the stairs.
+In schools, universities and some other buildings, you may have seen aconcrete slope next to the stairs.
 This slope is called a ramp.
 The ramp makes it possible for people in wheelchairs to enter the building.
 Some buildings also have special toilets for people in wheelchairs.
 These facilities exist so that people with special needs can live their daily lives easily.
 However, these facilities are not available everywhere.
 We must treat people with special needs with care, whether these facilities exist in public places or not.

 Blind people can read and write by using their sense of touch.
 This system of writing is called Braille.
 Braille characters make use of raised dots created on paper.
 Each character has a fixed number and arrangement of dots.
 A blind person can read the paper by feeling these raised dots.
 However, all of the books written in the ordinary script are not available in Braille.
-Blind persons can listen to the stories if they are readout.
+Blind persons can listen to the stories if they are read out.

 People who cannot hear use sign language.
 They are also taught how to lip-read to follow what other people are saying.
 They can follow other people’s speech if they speak slowly and clearly.
 Special signed news programs are broadcast on television for people who cannot hear.